Intro To Long Range MRAD Shooting

 These are my favorite books on long range shooting:

 The Long Range Shooting Handbook is a very good intro and one tidbit I found invaluable was the author's mantra, "Focus on the reticle, steady pressure on the trigger."
-It helps you focus on the fundamentals.
+It helps remind you to focus on the fundamentals.
 The three books by Bryan Litz cover everything you need to know about external ballistics.
 I highly recommend his Applied Ballistics For Long Range Shooting.
 The Complete .50 Cal Sniper Course digs very deep and focuses on the tactical application of the .50 caliber rifle.
 It is the most comprehensive tactical long range shooting book available.
 The Army Field Manual FM 23-10 Sniper Training is a good, free reference but be advised the section on humidity is wrong.
 High humidity decreases air density and makes a bullet strike high, not low.
-The USMC Sniping manual is very similar to the Army manual.
+The USMC Sniping manual is very similar to the Army manual but uses a superior "Wind Clock" method.

 Ruger Precision Rimfire With Scope, Bipod & Suppressor

 Nothin's more fun than long range .22 subsonic gong ringing.
 Consistently hitting a 6 inch gong at 150 yards or a full size target at 300 yards with subsonic ammo is a challenge because of the large elevation and windage corrections required for the slow moving bullet.
-Shooting this saves money compared to shooting my Tikka T3x in 6.5 Creedmoor.
+The 22LR's classic G1 bullet shape generates tons of wind drift to aid your wind reading and wind correction practice.
+Shooting 22LR saves money compared to shooting my Tikka T3x in 6.5 Creedmoor.
 Both rifles have identical scopes, bipod, buttstock monopod and stock adjustment.
 Here I'm shooting from my home's rear upper deck and the family doesn't even notice.
 The hammer fall is louder than the muzzle blast.
-Newcon Optik Spotter ED mil dot reticle spotting scope at left.
-I have a BATFE Form 1 with tax stamp for the home-built suppressor.
+Newcon Optik Spotter ED MRAD reticle spotting scope at left.
+I have a BATFE Form 1 with tax stamp for the home-built aluminum monolithic baffle suppressor.